adobe/aem-dispatcher-docker/README.md

 docker cp . dispatcher:/etc/httpd/
 ```

-### Connecting to the Dispatcher (à la SSH)
+### Connecting to the Dispatcher terminal

-You can run shell inside the dispatcher container.
-This is the equivalent of connecting to dispatcher via SSH
+You can run shell commands inside the dispatcher container.

 ```shell
 docker exec -it dispatcher /bin/bash